mossbanay/Psychology-3-4/Questions/Chapter6.md

 After an initial cue is triggered in the area of information relevant to what is wanted to be retrieved, spreading activation occurs and as a result nearby or meaningfully relevant nodes are more likely to be activated.
 This activation spreads until the information required is activated and retrieved.

+A general area of memory which is likely to contain the information wanted is first searched, then associations are traced until the information is found.
+This is opposed to random searching throughout the entirty of LTM.

 #### Is spreading activation possible in the STM (or working memory)?
 Explain your answer.

 No, as the same structure is not apparent in STM.